Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 Bathroom walls around tubs, showers, and sinks face direct water exposure.
 Tile failure, plumbing leaks, and inadequate sealing cause wall damage behind finished surfaces.

-Hidden damage indicators:
+Hidden damage indicators include:

 - Loose or falling tiles